I have somehow become a red lipstick junkie, and have been on the hunt for a HG red lippie for the past year or so.

-This is one of the best reds out there and the formula is delicious.
-Not completely matte, which I prefer, but still quite matte.
-More of a flexible matte.
+This is one of the best reds out there and the formula is delicious, quite opaque.
+Though it's not completely matte, which I prefer, I still adore it.
 Smells good, too.
 Like Earl Grey tea.

 I LOVE this lipstick.
 I bought my first Red Lizard several years ago when Sephora opened in the mall I used to work for.
 Like most red lipstick wearers, I'm constantly on the hunt for the perfect red.
 I told the sales associate I wanted a matte, deep, true red & this is what he showed me.
 I loved it instantly.
 It lasts & lasts, & needs little touch-up.
 One of my friends wears Ruby Woo & it looks gorgeous on her.
 But she has a paler complexion to go with her dark hair, & the Ruby Woo POPS beautifully.
 My complexion is slightly darker & I have black hair.
 She has told me that Red Lizard is gorgeous on me & I agree, She & I are veteran red lipstick gals.
 It's a little more than what I'm used to paying, but I use it ALL, seriously.
 It doesn't go to waste, & I've gotten really good at asking for Sephora gift cards for my birthday/Christmas/Mother's Day.
 Hahahaha...

 The reason why the middle-of-the-road rating is not due to color (gorgeous red cream with blue undertones), it's due to lack of shelf life.
 I ended up pitching this lipstick because over the years it became very dry and has a really strange, chemical smell.
 I was only halfway through the tube when I tossed it out.

 It's too bad because I love the color, but I have other semi-high end lipsticks (Chanel, Paula Dorf, MAC) that are the same age and have not dried out or turned all chemical-smelling, which is why I chalk this up to a formula fail.
 But a color win.